dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/29 - Monday
+Spent my day finishing the coding challenge from Blend (for myself, as they already said they would not be moving forward with me).
+It was an awesome experience.
+I learned some CSS tricks, made the page responsive (at a very basic level), and ended up hosting it so now I have a nice clean project to add to my site.

 ## 1/28 - Sunday
 Wasn't able to finish the coding challenge completely, and spent majority of the time I had on it.
 Made me realize there was a lot of stuff about Rails, React, Redux that I don't fully understand, so I made some notes.
 I'm looking into going back through some of our curriculum and final projects for understanding.